-Individual vs. Joint Credit Accounts
+Individual And Joint Credit Accounts

 There are two types of credit accounts, whether you are applying for credit cards or a mortgage: individual and joint.

-An individual account is based solely on your income, credit score, and assets, regardless of your marital status.
+An individual account is based solely on your income, credit score and assets, regardless of your marital status.
 This type of account appears on your credit report, and if you name your spouse as an authorized user, it will appear on his or her report as well.
 Since California is a community property state, it is possible that both spouses will be held responsible for paying this debt, even though it is an individual account.

-For a joint account, creditors look at the income, assets, and credit histories of both spouses.
+For a joint account, creditors look at the income, assets and credit histories of both spouses.
 Joint accounts are reported to the credit bureaus in both spouses’ names, and both parties are responsible for paying off the debt.

 Even if your divorce decree assigns a joint account to either party, both must ensure the debt is paid off.
 If your ex-spouse fails to make payments on a joint credit card, not only will it affect both your credit scores, but you become responsible for making the payments he or she missed.

-Repayment Options for Your Credit Card Debt
+Repayment Options For Your Credit Card Debt

 There are a few different repayment options for credit card debt.
 Your unique situation and amount of debt will dictate which option is right for you.
 You may wish to consider one of the following options to settle both individual and joint accounts:

 - Taking out a home equity line of credit or a consolidation loan